amiteshhh/utilities/angular/popup/README.md

 ```

-> Moreover all applicable string inputs can be `html string` hence you can easily control the style.
+> Sice all applicable string inputs can contains `html` tags therefore you can easily control the style.

 ## Default Configuration

 You can easily configure the default popup option for the application during config phase using `PopupSvcProvider` as below.

-However the inline option will still take precedence over app level configuration.

 ```javascript
 angular.module('myApp', ['popup'])